-Our model, described in detail below, is an active lattice gas model~\cite{whitelam2018phase,PhysRevLett.120.268003} of hard-core, cross-shaped particles on a square lattice.
-This model is also termed N3 since each cross prevents the occupation of the first, second and third neighbors of its central square, as shown in Fig. \ref{model_figure}.
+As described in detail below, we study an active lattice gas model~\cite{whitelam2018phase,PhysRevLett.120.268003} of hard-core, cross-shaped particles on a square lattice, which is also referred to as the N3 model since each cross prevents the occupation of the first, second and third neighbors of its central square, as shown in Fig. \ref{model_figure}.
 In the passive limit, this is the simplest lattice-gas that exhibits a finite-density first-order transition from a fluid phase to a sublattice-ordered phase with tenfold symmetry~\cite{nath2014multiple}.
 The sublattice-ordered states can be further grouped into right-handed and left-handed chiral order.
 In continuum, experiments have demonstrated the emergence of long-range chiral order in crystals of cross-shaped particles~\cite{Zhao_2014}.
-As the density is quenched into the two-phase coexistence region~\cite{eisenberg2000random,eisenberg1998random}, one observes a crossover from a simple fluid to a a slowly coarsening or aging regime in which concentrated immobile clusters with local crystalline order emerge.
+As the density is quenched into the two-phase coexistence region~\cite{eisenberg2000random,eisenberg1998random}, one observes a crossover from a simple fluid to a slowly coarsening or aging regime in which concentrated immobile clusters with local crystalline order emerge.
 There is evidence for the existence of a glass transition~\cite{eisenberg2005first} in this passive system in the form of diverging timescales and the appearance of dynamical heterogeneities~\cite{rotman2009ideal,rotman2010direct}.